 For women 40-69 years, regular mammograms appear to reduce the risk of dying from breast cancer.
 There is little evidence about the benefit of mammograms in women aged 70 years or older.

 Studies suggest that screening starting at age 40 provides a small reduction in the risk of dying from breast cancer when compared to starting screening at age 50.
-No change in the overall risk of dying has been shown, just a slight risk in dying from breast cancer.
+No change in the overall risk of dying for any reason has been shown, just a slight risk in dying from breast cancer.
 There is also a chance of having abnormal test results that are not cancer.
 This can lead to unnecessary tests, procedures, and stress.

 Here is an example of the effect of mammography for women 40-49 years.
 If 1,000 women in this age group get a screening mammogram: